selfmd/docs/docs/deep-dive/protocol.md

 | `0x08` | TTYAResponse | Agent -> TTYA Server | Approval decision and reply content |
 | `0xFF` | Ack | Recipient -> Sender | Delivery acknowledgment |

-## Connection Handshake
+## Connection handshake

 Hyperswarm establishes a Noise-encrypted (XX handshake pattern) connection at the transport layer.
-On top of that, agents must complete the **identity handshake** before any other message type is accepted.
+On top of that, agents must complete the identity handshake before any other message type is accepted.

 ```
   Agent A                              Agent B